kelloggm/wpi-paper/experiments/experimental-procedure.md

    4. Verify that, because the annotations have been removed, the program no longer typechecks.
 You should see an error from one of the Checker Framework checkers you recorded in step B3 when you re-run whatever command you used to run the typechecker before.
-   5. Save all the errors to a file `typecheck-noAnnos.out` and then commit them to the `unannotated` branch.
-      `git add typecheck.out ; git commit -m "results of typechecking" ; git push origin wpi-enabled`.
          Note: the `RemoveAnnotationsForInference` program might remove annotations that it should not (e.g., annotations from non-Checker-Framework projects that are required for the project to compile).
          If you see only warnings, check to see if there is an `Awarns` argument and remove it.
          If you see something else (e.g., a `symbol not found` error), follow these steps: